Remove Jeep Floor Mats? (2 Tools You Must Avoid!)

 literally tear or fray the edges of your mats,

+especially if they’re carpeted.
 Detaching Protective Layers: Some mats have

 protective layers or coatings.
-A strong vacuum can

-rip these layers right off. -
+rip these layers right off.-

 Damage to the Jeep’s Interior: The vacuum